Why this common dog behavior could be your pet’s health alert

 As a Pembroke Welsh Corgi owner, I see Nutmeg splooting every day.
 She routinely stretches out from her favorite perch at the top of the stairs.

 But corgis aren’t the only breed prone to this behavior.
-Australian Shepherds, French Bulldogs, and Dachshunds all love to stretch out in a sploot position.
+Australian Shepherds, French Bulldogs, Chihuahuas, and Dachshunds love stretching out in a sploot position.

-Dogs sploot to feel safe, cool off, get a full-body stretch, relax, or cope with a health issue like arthritis or hip dysplasia, which causes joint discomfort or lower back pain.
+Dogs often sploot to feel safe, get a full-body stretch, relax, or cope with a health issue like arthritis or hip dysplasia, which can cause joint discomfort or lower back pain.

-Dog splooting can indicate uncomfortable hip and joint issues such as arthritis, ataxia, hip dysplasia, osteoarthritis, and trauma.
+Dog splooting can indicate uncomfortable issues with your dog’s joints, such as arthritis, ataxia, hip dysplasia, osteoarthritis, and trauma.
+Another warning sign is a bunny-hop run up or down the stairs.

-Splooting allows dogs to stretch to help ease stiffness or discomfort, especially in cases of injury or aging.
+Splooting allows dogs to stretch, helping to ease stiffness or discomfort, especially in cases of injury or aging.

 The instinct behind splooting